greedoftheendless/greedoftheendless/README.md

 - 🔭 I’m currently working on: Cryptographic and Riced Hyprland.
 - 🌱 I’m currently learning: CYber-Security(Cloud Pentesting)
-- 🤔 I’m looking for help with: [Areas where you need assistance]
 - 💬 Ask me about: Pentesting, Linux and Ricing
 - ⚡ Fun fact: I use Arch btw :D